See the Series Introduction for Just Tao It, Part IHERE

 And honestly, the last decade has shaken me.

-Not because one political party failed us and another succeeded.
+Not because one political tribe failed and another succeeded.
 This goes deeper than partisan identity.
-What we’ve been living through reveals something profoundly human — and profoundly dangerous — about power, fear, and the collective shadow.
+What we are witnessing reveals something profoundly human about fear, power, and the collective shadow.

 The patterns are no longer subtle.